pietromichelini/quality-of-life-data-app/README.md

 ### Prerequisites

-This project requires npm.
-If you don't have it installed already, simply type the following commands in your terminal.
 * npm

+If you don't have npm installed yet, simply type the following command in your terminal.

   ```sh
   npm install npm@latest -g
   ```